radhasiingh/sales-power-bi-project/README.md

 ![Dashboard image](Dashboard.png)

 ## Project Objective
-The goal of this project was to analyze online sales data across customers, cities, product categories, and payment modes - and to create an interactive dashboard that makes it easy to draw insights.
+The goal of this project was to analyse online sales data across customers, cities, product categories, and payment modes - and to create an interactive dashboard that makes it easy to draw insights.

 ## Dataset Used:
 [**Order Details**](https://github.com/radhasiingh/Power-BI-Project-1/blob/main/Details.csv)\